jliffner/MDCollaborationWeek/Theme 4.md

 ![meme](https://github.com/jliffner/MDCollaborationWeek/blob/main/jedi_meme.jpg)

 ### :balloon: Examples from Theme 2
-In Theme 2 of this challenge, Team Winging Git :bird: performed a number of simple data analysis and visualisations to draw inference and conclusion from open data sets.
+In theme 2 of this challenge, Team Winging Git :bird: performed a number of simple data analysis and visualisations to draw inference and conclusion from open data sets.
 In this section we will present the resuLts, discuss how the example helps us draw inference from the data and perhaps suggest some other ways we could present the data.

 #### :mushroom: I want to learn about Health Expenditure data!
 Below national health expenditure data is graphed using the ggplot :fire:.
-From this data we can make inferences about Government and Non-government funding of different health expenditure products.
+From this data we can make inferences about government and non-government funding of different health expenditure products.

 Plot 1 :cat:
 ![graph1](https://github.com/jliffner/MDCollaborationWeek/blob/main/health_expenditure_plot1.png)